antonioinet/blog/README.md

 Basic usage
 -----------
 Copy application in server.
-Run this commands in application folder
+Run this commands in application folder:

 ```Shell
 dotnet restore